skulltech/aws-solutions-architect-associate-notes/notes.md

 __Cross-account IAM roles__ allow customers to securely grant access to AWS resources in their account to a third party.

+If our identity store is not compatible with SAML, we can develop a custom application on-premise and use it with STS.

+__Microsoft Active Directory__ supports __SAML__.

-## KMS and CloudHSM
+# KMS and CloudHSM

 __KMS__ master keys are region specific.

-__Cross-account IAM roles__ allow customers to securely grant access to AWS resources in their account to a third party.

 __CloudHSM backup procedure__ — Ephemeral backup key (EBK) is used to encrypt data and Persistent backup key (PBK) is used to encrypt EBK before saving it to an S3 bucket in the same region as that of AWS CloudHSM cluster.

 With __AWS CoudHSM__, we can control the entire lifecycle around the keys.

+AWS KMS API can be used to encrypt data.

+# Kinesis

+__Kinesis stream data retention period__ — 24 hours (default) to 168 hours.

+For __Kinesis__, we have to use __VPC Interface Endpoint__, powered by __AWS PrivateLink__.

+Amazon __Kinesis Scaling Utility__ is a __less cost-effective__ solution compared to doing it with __Cloudwatch alarms + API Gateway + Lambda function__.

+__Kinesis data streams__ store the data, by default for 24 hours and upto 7 days.
+Whereas __Kinesis Firehose__ stream the data directly into either —

+- S3
+- Redshift
+- Amazon Elasticsearch Service
+- Splunk

+Kinesis — If ShardIterator expires immediately and data is lost, we have to increase the write capacity assigned to the Shard table.

+# EMR

+__AWS EMR__ — AWS Elastic MapReduce, Hadoop based big data analytics.

+__AWS EMR__ is preferred for __processing log files__.

+__EMR__ can use __spot instances__ as underlying nodes.

+We can access the underlying EC2 instances in AWS EMR cluster.

-## Misc
+# Misc

+AWS STS — The __policy of the temporary credentials__ generated by STS are defined by the intersection of your IAM user policies and the policy that you pass as argument.

 AWS __VM Import__ // Export can be used to transfer virtual machines from local infrastructure to AWS and vice-versa.

 AWS __Trusted Advisor__ is a resource that helps users with cost management, performance and security.

 We can create a __CloudTrail log across all regions__.

-__AWS EMR__ — AWS Elastic MapReduce, Hadoop based big data analytics.

-__AWS EMR__ is preferred for __processing log files__.

-__EMR__ can use __spot instances__ as underlying nodes.

 __CloudFormation Drift Detection__ can be used to detect changes in the environment.
 Drift Detection only __checks property values which are explicitly set__ by stack templates or by specifying template parameters.
 It does not determine drift for property values which are set by default.